 A portion of our manufacturing activity is conducted through our joint ventures in the Czech Republic, China and Malaysia.
-In 1999, purchases from the joint ventures represented \$80 million of our cost of sales.
+In the period from August 4, 1999 through December 31, 1999, purchases from the joint ventures represented \$34.8 million of our cost of sales.

 In the Czech Republic, we operate two joint ventures, Tesla and Terosil.
 These joint ventures are publicly traded Czech companies in each of which we directly own a 49.9% equity interest.
 The remaining shares are publicly traded in the Czech Republic.
 In addition, Tesla and Terosil have cross-ownership interests in each other resulting in our beneficially owning 58.4% and 62.5% of Tesla and Terosil, respectively.
 The Tesla joint venture operates an integrated front-end manufacturing and back-end assembly facility.
 The Terosil joint venture manufactures raw wafers that are used by a number of our facilities.
 We have committed to purchase all of the output of the Tesla joint venture or, to the extent we do not do so, pay for its fixed and semi-fixed costs of production.
 We also have fixed minimum commitments for the Terosil joint venture.
-In 1999, we purchased the total output of Tesla and 80% of the sales of Terosil, which amount exceeded our minimum commitment.
+In the period from August 4, 1999 through December 31, 1999, we purchased the total output of Tesla and 68.8% of the sales of Terosil, which amount exceeded our minimum commitment.
 These commitments expire in February 2004.

 In Leshan, China, we operate one joint venture, Leshan-Phoenix Semiconductor Company Ltd. We beneficially own a majority of the outstanding equity interests of the Leshan joint venture, and the remainder are owned by Leshan Radio Company Ltd. The Leshan joint venture operates a back-end manufacturing facility.
-We have committed to purchase a percentage of the total output commensurate with our ownership stake, and in 1999 actually purchased 90% of the total sales of Leshan.
+We have committed to purchase a percentage of the total output commensurate with our ownership stake, and in the period from August 4, 1999 through December 31, 1999 actually purchased 77.5% of the total sales of Leshan.
 The Leshan joint venture expires in 2045.

 In Seremban, Malaysia, we have a 50% investment, held through Motorola, in Semiconductor Miniatures Products Malaysia Sdn.
 Bhd., a joint venture with Philips Semiconductors International B.V.
 Semiconductor Miniatures operates a back-end assembly facility.
 We have committed to purchase 50% of the total output of this joint venture, and in 1999, under a negotiated arrangement, actually purchased 57% of its total sales.
 The terms of the joint venture agreement with Philips were recently amended to provide for the formal transfer to us of Motorola's interest in this joint venture and to provide us with the right to sell our interest to Philips and to provide Philips with the right to purchase our interest, between January 2001 and July 2002.
+Philips has indicated its intention to exercise its purchase right.
+The acquisition by Philips will not have a material impact on our financial condition or results of operations.